AmritaGupta326/Backend-Code/README.md

-create project using Java, Spring Boot, MySQL, Microservices, restApi, Hibernate, JPA & use HTML AND CSS in some project for frontend part.
+Develop a project using Java, Spring Boot, and Microservices architecture with MySQL as the database.
+Implement the backend using RESTful APIs, Hibernate, and JPA for data persistence.
+For the frontend, incorporate HTML and CSS to deliver a responsive user interface.